Albluca/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Mathematics and Statistics for Computational Sciences" institution = "University of Milan, Milan, Italy" year = 2010
+  course = "Ph.D. in Mathematics and Statistics for Computational Sciences" institution = "University of Milan, Milan, Italy" year = 2010